SwaragCm/ARI/README.md

 Since I feel pressured anytime, I am stuck, I took a few minutes break to clear my head.
 To be honest, there were times when I was extremely stuck and believed I couldn't solve this. but in the end everything will go as I wanted.
 I also took some help from google.

 The moment I got this question, I made up my mind to do it alone.
 I took this as a challenge.
 At first I felt completely blank and didn't know where to start, I even discussed that with my friends also, after a short conversation we started doing with our own logics

+At first I've taken the text file as input from user , after that, I started thinking about the logics, and work out with that step by step.
+Everything went smooth at the beginning, but then calculating the ARI made me stuck and took some time of mine.
+Operations were all right but I've missed writing `bc(basic calculator)` which was the reason for all the error .
+I some how found that with the help of google.

+After this everything went very fast I finished writing the full logics, Again I received a syntax error says `invalid arithmetic operator` at last I found out it was due to comparison operator being used with a floating-point number which is not supported here.
+This is also caused due to bc(basic calculator).